• Skip to primary navigation

 Harvester ants forage for seeds because the dry environments where they live are usually low on food sources other ants would rely on, such as aphids.
 Harvester ants will collect seeds and bring them back to the nest to feed to the queen and the larvae.
 Typically, harvester ants stay inside the nest during the hottest part of the day and emerge when the temperature cools.

 Harvester ants often move their nest according to changes in the microclimate.
 If the nest starts to get shade that the ants can’t remove, they will relocate.
-They may also relocate due to conflict with other ants.
+They may also relocate due to conflict with other ants – including other Harvester ants and other ant species.

 Reproduction